dsilberschmidt/ai-trust-initiative/README.md

 # AI Trust Initiative

-This repository presents the **AI Trust Report**, based on a real interaction with ChatGPT, which revealed design-level issues related to **truthfulness, consistency, and user trust**.
+This repository presents the **AI Trust Report**, authored after a real interaction with ChatGPT, which revealed design-level issues related to **truthfulness, consistency, and user trust**.

 ## 🧭 Purpose